Belgium to close all existing nuclear power plants | DW | 23.12.2021

 "We already have a lot of expertise in this area in our country.
 We must now use this expertise so as not to miss the boat.
 Being early always pays off."

-Belgium has two nuclear plants, with seven reactors in total, which are operated by French utilities company Engie.
+Belgium has two nuclear plants, with seven reactors in total, which are operated by French utility company Engie.

-In 2019, the European Court of Justice found that Belgium infringed EU law by failing to carry out the required environmental assessments before prolonging the life of Doel 1 and 2 nuclear reactors near the northern port city of Antwerp.
+In 2019, the European Court of Justice found that Belgium infringed European Union law by failing to carry out the required environmental assessments before prolonging the life of Doel 1 and 2 nuclear reactors near the northern port city of Antwerp.

 In the preceding years, reactors at both the Doel power station near Antwerp and the Tihange plant near Liege had to be shut down temporarily because inspectors found tiny cracks caused by hydrogen flakes.